ondrong/home-monitor/README.md

 * Put the files where they need to be
 * Pray it works

-Unfortunately I don't really have time nor willingness to provide step by step installation tutorial.
-I'm sure there are lots of smart and curious people who will use my code to build something even better and bigger.
-So go download/clone/fork home-monitor and have some fun with it!
+Unfortunately I don't really have time nor am I willing to provide step by step installation tutorial.
+However, I'm pretty sure there are lots of smart and curious people who will build something even better and bigger based upon my code.
+So go download/clone/fork *home-monitor* and have some fun with it!

 ## my setup